zoeyydao/Telco-Customer-Churn-Project/README.md

 ![kmeans](images/kmeans.png)

 ## Recommendations
-* Implement a multi-layered retention strategy focusing on early-stage onboarding for new customers.
+* Strengthen onboarding and retention programs for new customers.
+* Provide senior-friendly plans, simpler billing, and dedicated support.
-* Encourage shifts toward long-term contracts and automatic payment methods.
+* Encourage long-term contracts with discounts and incentives.
+* Improve payment flexibility and resolve electronic check issues.
+* Enhance the paperless billing experience and transparency.
-* Improve fiber service quality and transparency regarding high-cost plan pricing.
+* Review and improve Fiber Optic service quality and reliability.
+* Implement proactive network monitoring to prevent service issues.
+* Use churn prediction models to identify and engage high-risk customers early.
-* Develop a model-driven early warning system for proactive customer engagement.
+* Apply targeted retention strategies for different customer segments.